-With history as Roman, Visigoth, and Arab kingdoms before emerging as one of the world’s largest and richest empires in the 16th century, Spain is dotted with spectacular sites that speak to its rich and varied past.
+With a history as part of the Roman, Visigoth, and Arab kingdoms before emerging as one of the world’s largest and richest empires in the 16th century, Spain is dotted with spectacular sites that speak to its rich and varied past.

 From Cordoba’s beautiful Roman Bridge to Seville’s stunning cathedral, here are nine historic sites to visit in Spain.